Japanese Cuisine

 What type of rice is best for onigiri?

-Sushi rice is the best choice for onigiri due to its sticky texture.
-It helps the rice hold its shape when molded.
+Sushi rice is ideal for onigiri due to its sticky texture, which helps the rice hold its shape.
+You can find sushi rice at most grocery stores or Asian markets.

 What fillings can I use for onigiri?

-How do I prevent onigiri from drying out?
+How do I prevent onigiri from getting hard?

 Conclusion